Fast, Exact and Scalable Dynamic Ridesharing: Experiments.

 \subsection{Elliptic Pruning.}

 We start by evaluating the effectiveness and efficiency of elliptic pruning. \Cref{tab:bucket-entry-generation} shows the reduction in search-space size achieved by conditions~(a) and (b) from \cref{thm:elliptic-pruning}.
-The average unpruned CH search space contains roughly 210~vertices.
+The average unpruned CH search space contains roughly 210~vertices on the Berlin instances and 240~vertices on the Ruhr instances.
 Only 25\,\% of them satisfy condition~(a), and even less than 10\,\% satisfy condition~(b).
-When combined, they decrease the search-space size (and thus the number of bucket entries) by a factor of more than 20.
-With CCH, condition~(a) prunes significantly less vertices.
-However, since condition~(b) still prunes more than 90\,\% of the vertices, the number of bucket entries is about the same as with standard CH.
+When combined, they decrease the average search-space size (and thus the number of bucket entries) by a factor of more than 20.
+With CCHs, condition~(a) prunes significantly less vertices.
+However, as condition~(b) still prunes more than 90\,\% of the vertices, the number of bucket entries is about the same as with standard CHs.
 The time to generate (source or target) bucket entries for a new stop is divided roughly equally between the search from the new stop, the search from its neighbor, and the propagation of the distance labels of the latter search into the search space of the former search.

 \Cref{tab:bch-searches} shows the performance of BCH searches and bucket entry removal.
-Due to elliptic pruning, BCH searches scan relatively few bucket entries, and are thus very fast.
+Due to elliptic pruning, BCH searches scan relatively few bucket entries, and are therefore very fast.
 On Berlin-1pct, a BCH search takes merely 15~microseconds.
-On Berlin-10pct, where we have 10~times more vehicles and 9~times more ride requests, the running time doubles with standard CH, and triples with CCH.
-Taking merely one microsecond, the time spent on bucket entry removal is negligible.
+On Berlin-10pct, where we have 10~times more vehicles and 9~times more ride requests, the running time doubles with standard CHs, and triples with CCHs.
+On Ruhr-10pct, our largest and densest instance, a BCH search takes 65~microseconds with standard CHs and twice as much with CCHs.
+Since we need four BCH searches per ride request, this makes at most half a millisecond, fast enough for interactive applications.
+Taking merely a few microseconds, the time spent on bucket entry removal is negligible.